JeremiahKaren/35percent.github.io/_posts/2018-10-27-your-filename.md

 Aside from the legal challange, the Mayor Sadique Khan Mayor will also be having his say, once the draft legal S106 agreement that would seal the planning approval is complete and campaigners have written an [open letter](https://twitter.com/UpTheElephant_) asking him to reject the approval as it stands.
 Local ward councillors [added their voice](https://www.southwarknews.co.uk/news/ward-councillors-call-on-sadiq-khan-to-fix-moral-and-policy-failings-in-approved-elephant-and-castle-regeneration-plans/) to the call as did assembley member[Sian Berry](www.southwarkgreenparty.org.uk/call_in_the_elephant_decision_says_sian).
 Mayor Sadique Khan has himself said he is ['keen to ensure that it delivers as much genuinely affordable housing as possible'](https://www.insidehousing.co.uk/news/news/khan-keen-for-elephant--castle-development-to-deliver-affordable-housing-58462).

-## Castle Square objections
+## A temporary new home for traders...

 As well as contending with the consequences of any legal challenge or call-in from the Mayor, developers Delancey must also provide a temporary facility for displaced independant traders, as a [condition](http://moderngov.southwark.gov.uk/mgAi.aspx?ID=49413) of planning approval for the shopping centre redevelopment.

 Delancey have made another planning application to do  this, [proposing a 2/3 storey building](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!hAV0cqN%2bsOq%2febuFpH0spQ%3d%3d!%7d%7d%7d) on what is known as Castle Square, on Delancey's adjoining development [Elephant One](http://35percent.org/tribeca-square/).
 Castle Square is on  land owned by Southwark Council, but currently [leased to Delancy on a peppercorn rent](http://35percent.org/2016-06-26-restricted-access-elephant-park/) and a share revenue from the Square's future street market.
 The shopping centre planning condition implies that Delancey will now be buying that land from Southwark.

 The Castle Square facility would last for 5 years, until the Elephant & Castle Shopping Centre development has been completed.
 Traders would then have the first right of refusal back into the shopping centre.

+## ..but better is needed...

 The facility is a valuable gain for the traders, won by their campaign for a fair deal.
 Latin Elephant and the Elephant Traders welcome the concession, but have also [objected](https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=neighbourComments&keyVal=_STHWR_DCAPR_9578882) that the proposed building is too small and would have trading restrictions that would make it an impractical premises for many of the displaced businesses.[Delancey's  proposals](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!hAV0cqN%2bsOq%2febuFpH0spQ%3d%3d!%7d%7d%7d) mention 33 independent traders, while the trader's own estimate is that there is a need to provide for over a 100 traders.
-There are also many other issues, including the level of rents and service charges, the security of tenacy arrangements, selection criteria, disability access.
+There are also many other issues, including the level of rents and service charges, the security of tenacy arrangements, selection criteria and disability access.

 Delancey have agreed to the establishment of a Traders Panel and traders want these issues, and the size of the relocation fund, (currently at an insufficient £634,700) to be decided by the Panel, but trader representations on the remit and format of the Panel have gone unanswered.